madmachineio/docs/docs/overview/introduction.md

 - [Twitter](https://twitter.com/madmachineio) – know who we are

 Our SwiftIO board family is stable enough for most of your projects.
 We believe you will love it once you start.
 It is a special gift for makers, programming lovers, electronic hobbyists, or all those curious about new tech.
-This is super easy to learn.
+It's super easy to learn.
 And as you go further, you will see the charm of the Swift language.

 Hope all of you will enjoy it.